VladyslavKozlov2101git/VladyslavKozlov2101git/README.md

   </a>
 </p>

+### 🛠️ Projects & Experience Highlights

+- **SEO-Friendly E-commerce Platforms:** Developed full-cycle e-commerce stores using Next.js.
+Implemented key features like multi-language interfaces, product catalogs, advanced filtering, categories, and shopping carts, focusing on performance and SEO optimization.
+- **MedTech Automation Platform:** Engineered a centralized platform for medical centers and suppliers to automate inventory and procurement processes.
+Developed a robust front-end with React and Redux, consuming a REST API to ensure a stable and intuitive user experience.
+- **Admin Panels for Crypto Projects:** Built secure admin dashboards for blockchain-based projects, enabling management of transactions, user roles, and system settings.
+Integrated multi-factor authentication and created custom data visualization tools for key metrics.
+- **Complex Admin Dashboards:** Developed numerous admin panels with complex role-based access control (RBAC), data management workflows, and reporting functionalities for various business needs.

 ### 🚀 Professional Journey

 **React Front-End Developer** @ [Owlab](https://owlab.group/) (Nov 2021 - Present)
 - Developing responsive and dynamic user interfaces using React, Next.js, and TypeScript.
 - Managing application state with Redux, RTK Query, and Zustand.
 - Collaborating with cross-functional teams to deliver high-quality web applications.
+- Working effectively as a dedicated team member in international teams with professionals from Finland, Sweden, Latvia, the USA, and Estonia.

 **IT Project Manager** (Jul 2021 - Mar 2023)
 - Led project teams, managed stakeholder relationships, and ensured project delivery on time and within scope.
 - Prepared and maintained project plans, tracked activities, and managed team conflicts.
-- Involved in pre-sales and up-sales activities within the account.

 **QA Engineer / QA Automation** (Oct 2020 - Jun 2021)
 - Created testing documentation and performed manual testing for web and mobile applications.
 - Developed and executed automation scripts using Cypress.
-- Worked with developer tools like Chrome DevTools, Postman, and Swagger to identify and track bugs.

 **GIS & Land Management Specialist** (Jan 2016 - Oct 2020)
-- Managed a land bank of 23,000 hectares, optimized land use, and handled geospatial data.
+- Managed a land bank of 23,000 hectares, optimized land use, and handled geospatial data for agricultural holdings and digital cartography companies.
-- Specialized in digitizing satellite imagery, creating digital maps, and working with cartographic databases for companies like Yandex Maps and Here Ukraine.

 ### 🎓 Education

-**Poltavskyi National Technical Yuri Kondratyuk University**
+**National University «Yuri Kondratyuk Poltava Polytechnic»**

 - **Doctor of Philosophy (PhD), Environmental Protection**
   - *Expected start: September 2024*